Welcome to Boston Pagan Central!

-Our goal is to join together to increase visibility and networking among Boston area Pagans, Organizations, Covens, Individuals and in doing so create a thriving local community where all those under the Pagan umbrella can connect, share, and come together for fellowship, worship and good will.
+Our goal is to join together to increase visibility and networking among Boston area Pagans, Organizations, Covens, and Individuals.
+In doing so, we strive to create a thriving local community where all those under the Pagan umbrella can connect, share, and come together for fellowship, worship, and good will.

 Community is more than just people coming together for a common reason.